Here Be Monsters

 But a wise man once said "In order to enter Heaven, you must first pass through Hell."
 And the darkest shadows are only made by the brightest light.

 What shadows lurk here that also lurk inside you?

 What ghosts and spirits await?
 Read on!

 Shy Ghosts LP

-The latest solo recording by t.k. bollinger will be released in digital format on January the 16th.
+The latest solo recording by t.k. bollinger was released in digital format on January the 16th 2016.
 These 13 tracks have been lovingly crafted to bring you the maximum downer to sychronise with your sad and sorry existence.
 The songs were arranged around 4 and 8 bar acoustic guitar chord patterns.
-Any development in the melody is left to Bollinger’s voice, which hatches musical themes reminiscent of heartrending Soul and dark Gregorian chant, as well as the lengthy doom tinged guitar solos which soar and plummet between the verses.
+All development in the melody is left to Bollinger’s voice, which hatches musical themes reminiscent of heartrending Soul and dark Gregorian chant, as well as the lengthy doom tinged guitar solos which soar and plummet between the verses.
 This gives this music the impression of some ambling, yet beautiful, musical monster pieced together from inspiration, Bollinger freely admits, gleaned from Jason Molina’s sparse acoustic master piece “Let me go, Let me go, Let Me Go”, Gothic Country, Doom Metal and the soaring solos from Sigur Rós’ beautiful Ágætis Byrjun.
 A creature searching for answers to the eternal question, “why does suffering exist?”
 No clear answers emerge, other than we must keep walking and enjoy the brief insights and the occasional ray of hope that helps us to summon forth compassion for the shy ghosts that hide in our shadows.

 Sinking Claw 7"